unrealisticfaces/site-blocker/README.md

 ```
 ### Step 7
 ```
-Server.exe must keep running just create a shortcut and paste it as well on server side.
-Enjoy!
+"Server" must keep on running just create a shortcut and paste it as well on startup (server-side)
 ```
 #### IMPORTANT NOTE - In order to take effect any changes you made restart the client machine and re-open the server app